ChadWKirk/PicPocket/README.md

 - Using MongoDB as database for sorting, filtering and searching to display the desired images
 - Host on heroku (server) and netlify (client)
 - Password hashing with bcryptjs
+- Useage of jsonwebtoken to provide users with tokens once they log in to keep track of the session
 - Using React-Router-Dom to handle routes on the front end
 - Lazy load images
 - Skeleton load images.
 Grabs primary color, width and height from loading image to create a div with img dimensions and primary color for background to be placeholder.